 First-time homebuyers in Pennsylvania may qualify for a $500 grant to assist with closing costs and the down payment if they obtain an HFA Preferred loan.

-In addition, they can apply for a Keystone Advantage Assistance Loan, which offers up to 4% of the mortgage amount, interest-free and payable monthly and amortized over 10 years.
+In addition, they can apply for a Keystone Advantage Assistance Loan, which offers the lesser of $6,000 or up to 4% of the mortgage amount, interest-free and payable monthly and amortized over 10 years.
 Borrowers must have a minimum credit score of 660 and less than $50,000 in liquid assets after deducting closing costs.

 Rhode Island Housing's Extra Assistance program provides a loan for the lower of either $15,000 or 6% of the home's purchase price to first-time homeowners who get a RIHousing mortgage.

-Borrowers must have at least a 620 credit score, and they must complete a homebuyer education course.
+Borrowers must have at least a 620 credit score and must complete a homebuyer education course.

 SC Housing Homebuyer Program